-Challenge: check out MoneyMagpie then sign up to an agency
+Challenge: Check out MoneyMagpie then sign up to an agency

 3. Become a voice-over artist

 ‘Voice overs are in big demand these days, as the internet has opened up a need for a whole new host of vocal-based vocations.
-These can range from YouTube ads to web radio podcasts, not to mention the continuing need for traditional voicework on TV, film and radio.
+These can range from YouTube ads to web radio podcasts, not to mention the continuing need for traditional voice work on TV, film and radio.
 There are several websites where voice actors can upload their demo reel, hunt for jobs and network with people in their industry.
 Please be aware that some of these websites may charge a fee’.

 I have used voice-over artists for radio and TV spots, often in Soho.
-I quite like the idea of a few hours work, although I am not sure if my boredom threshold is up to saying the same thing over and over again.
+I quite like the idea of a few hours of work, although I am not sure if my boredom threshold is up to say the same thing over and over again.
 However, am going to tap up some friends in production and ask their advice as to who I should approach.

-Challenge: identify 3 agencies and approach them to see if they will accept me
+Challenge: Identify 3 agencies and approach them to see if they will accept me

 4. Take part in market research

-Challenge: to pick 5 companies this month and offer my services.
+Challenge: To pick 5 companies this month and offer my services.

 5. Become a social media guru